03 Dec Winterizing Your Lawn

 Winterizing Your Lawn

 It is cooling down quickly in many parts of the United States.
 If your area hasn’t experienced the first freeze of the season yet, it is only a matter of time before the first serious cold fronts move in.
 Winter is the time of year that many homeowners like to take a break from lawn maintenance, but a healthy, thriving lawn requires attention year-round.
 Luckily, winter lawn care is much less time consuming and complicated than a spring and summer regiment.
 Below, you’ll find a list of tips and tricks to keep your lawn in good shape this winter.
+After you’ve read this article, be sure to also take a look at How to Keep Your Lawn Green During the Winter.

 - Keep it simple.
 Winter is not a time to overcompensate—too much mowing or watering is ultimately harmful.